paul-hammant/tbd/content/deciding-factors/index.md

 ## Story size

 Trunk Based Development needs you to have small stories/tasks.
-You starting work on a task, should only be matter of hours before completing and and pushing it forward for codee review.
-Longer than that, and there's going to be pressure to group a bunch of people on a non-trunk branch, or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task not being complete.
+You starting work on a task, should only be matter of hours before completing and and pushing it forward for code review.
+Longer than that, and there's going to be pressure to group a bunch of developers on a non-trunk branch, or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task not being complete.

 Generally speaking the whole dev team should do what ever it can do breack stories/tasks into smaller stories/tasks.
+In Agile, there is a [INVEST mnemonic](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) that aids in the splitting up or stories.

 # SCM Technology Choice